DeadmanXXXII/Fragmentor/README.md

 Remove the raw socket disable if you want active testing.

-Be careful: running arbitrary PowerShell or shell commands remotely can break systems or trigger security alerts.
+Be careful: running arbitrary commands through packet delivery remotely can break systems or trigger security alerts and cause thousands in damages.